KDLD: Groove Radio

 On June 21, 1996, at 6 p.m., the station adopted a dance music format, branded "Groove Radio".
 Swedish Egil returned as program director.
 Groove Radio had a morning drive time show hosted by Jim "The Poorman" Trenton, an L.A. radio veteran and one of the two original co-hosts of the radio show "Loveline" on KROQ.
 Other on-air personalities included Joe "The Boomer" Servantez, Holly Adams, Christian B, China Smith, and Swedish Egil.

-In August 1997, Egil was forced out of the station after the owners once again decided that they wanted the station to go in a mainstream direction, and the station was rebranded "Groove 103.1", since Egil owned rights to the "Groove Radio" name.
+In August 1997, Egil was forced out of the station after the owners once again decided that they wanted the station to go in a mainstream direction, and the station was rebranded as "Groove 103.1", since Egil owned rights to the "Groove Radio" name.
 On September 18, 1997, the owners switched it to a rhythmic contemporary format, but after the flooding of negative feedback crashed their voicemail system, they brought the Dance format back a week later, continuing with an electronica-intensive dance hits format for a year.
-In 1998, KACD and KBCD were sold to Jacor Communications for $35 million, and on October 12, 1998, at Noon, after playing "Children" by Robert Miles, the stations began simulcasting Jacor's KIIS-FM.
+In 1998, KACD and KBCD were sold to Jacor Communications for $35 million, and on October 12, 1998, at noon, after playing "Children" by Robert Miles, the stations began simulcasting Jacor's KIIS-FM.